22SeptemberU13 XIII v Dfryn Conwy

 All pupils begin the Lower Fifth being taught the separate Sciences and can opt to either continue this or do Coordinated Science.

-All pupils also study Religious Studies leading to the IGCSE qualification at the end of the Middle Fifth.
+All pupils also study Religious Studies leading to the GCSE qualification at the end of the Middle Fifth.

 Pupils then choose one foreign language: